slackapi/bolt-js/docs/_advanced/receiver.md

 })();
 ```

-You can find [more examples of extracting custom properties](https://github.com/slackapi/bolt-js/tree/main/examples/custom-properties) here.
+You can find [more examples of extracting custom properties](https://github.com/slackapi/bolt-js/tree/%40slack/bolt%403.13.1/examples/custom-properties) from different types of receivers here.
 </div>

 ```javascript